rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 See SRFI-124 for an explanation of why this procedure is buggy.
 While its fix of introducing a reference-barrier intrinsic addresses the issue, the real issue is that the 3 ephemeron accessors are not atomic with respect to each other and an optimizing compiler can rearrange the eq? check such that the key's lifetime ceases to be before the broken and datum fields are queried, and is inclined to do so to reduce the number of local variables.
 An example real world procedure that might do this is a situation where you pop a key from a list, and return any metadata associated with that key stored in ephemerons.

 We provide an ephemeron and transport-pair unpacking operator that is atomic to the garbage collector.
-This avoids the need for a reference-barrier intrinsic, not only simplifying implementation in optimizing scheme compilers, but also simplifying user code and making the TOCTOU bug much harder to accidentally write.
+This avoids the need for a reference-barrier intrinsic, not only simplifying implementation in optimizing Scheme compilers, but also simplifying user code and making the TOCTOU bug much harder to accidentally write.
 The above code is:

 ```
 (define (ephemeron-ref ephemeron key)
-  (define-values (broken k d) (ephemeron-ref ephemeron))
+  (define-values (broken k d) (key-datum-pair-unpack ephemeron))
   (and (not broken) (eq? key k) d))
 ```